 Pancreatic cancer, cancer stem cells, circulating tumor cells, precision medicine

-Our research efforts center on large-scale and high-resolution interrogation of (metastatic) cancer stem cells in their natural microenvironment using functional genetics.
-We use valuable fresh patient material, single-cell omics technologies, and complementary approaches for functional taxonomy of cancer stem cells.
-This will define the landscape of stemness and therapeutic resistance via non-genetic evolution in cancer stem cells and provide the basis for developing novel, more effective treatment strategies.
+We pursue large-scale and high-resolution interrogations of (metastatic) pancreatic cancer cells and their tumor microenvironment using fresh patient material, single-cell omics, and complementary approaches for functional taxonomy.
+We aim to define the landscape and epigenetic trajectory of stemness and therapeutic resistance via non-genetic evolution.
+This provides the basis for developing novel, more effective treatment strategies (e.g. Cell Stem Cell 2007, 2011, 2015, Cell Metab 2015, 2021, Cancer Cell 2008, 2014, 2016, Nat Methods 2014, Nat Comm 2018, 2019, 2020, 2021).

 The three overarching high-level objectives of our research program are:

-1. Identify and validate novel and common targets that are vital for cancer stem cell functions, specifically focusing on the Chinese patient population.
+1. Identify and validate novel and common targets that are vital for cancer stem cell functions.

 2. Develop multimodal therapeutic strategies to jointly eliminate cancer stem cells, differentiated cancer cells and the protective stroma.